SFPC/codesocieties-winter-19/_posts/2019-1-25-cybernetics-of-sex.md

 The story of “The Egg and the Sperm” as pictured in the slide above is an example of how gender stereotypes are framing a supposedly objective scientific depiction of reproduction.
 In this fictional romance starring patriarchy, the egg is depicted as an object with no agency while the sperm aggressively hunt for the egg in a seemingly easy process, wherein reality both are equally involved in this dance and it is not as straightforward as commonly depicted.

 These gender stereotypes are entangled in how we perform and are controlled in society, with birth control being another example of this.
 With the consideration of masculinity in computation, Melanie showed us how gender bias is coded into google translate, where Turkish sentences regarding occupations turn from gender neutral to gendered in English, such as "he is a doctor".
-She also showed us excerpts from her “Draw What Alexa looks like” project where she got young children growing up with Siri and Alexa in their homes to draw what they thought they looked like.
+She also showed us excerpts from her “Draw What You Think Alexa looks like” project where she got young children growing up with Siri and Alexa in their homes to draw what they thought they looked like.
 Below are examples of drawings by the same child one year apart.

 !["Drawing of Alexa"]({{ "/assets/alexa-1.jpeg" | relative_url }})
 !["Drawing of Alexa"]({{ "/assets/alexa-2.jpeg" | relative_url }})